 Sum up of the content: Spent grain is the solid fraction remaining after wort removal.
 It is nutritionally rich, composed of fibers-mainly hemicellulose, cellulose, and lignin-proteins, lipids, vitamins, and minerals, and must be managed properly.
 Spent grain is a by-product with high moisture, high protein and high fiber content and is susceptible to microbial contamination; thus, a suitable, cost-effective, and environmentally friendly valorization method of processing it is required.
 This by-product is used as a raw material in the production of many other food products-bakery products, pasta, cookies, muffins, wafers, snacks, yogurt or plant-based yogurt alternatives, Frankfurter sausages or fruit beverages-due to its nutritional values.

-Click on the link to know more about it: https://pmc.ncbi.nlm.nih.gov/articles/PMC10094003/
+https://pmc.ncbi.nlm.nih.gov/articles/PMC10094003/

 4 STONE FRUITS & APPLE